Bamboo Princess: Performance history

 Following a concert performance at Yokohama Minato Mirai Hall in 2014, two performances were staged at the Hanoi Opera House with the Vietnam National Symphony Orchestra in 2015.
 The staged Japanese première was at the Biwako Hall Center for the Performing Arts, Shiga later the same year.
 Further performances at the Biwako Hall and New National Theatre, Tokyo in 2020 were cancelled on public health grounds, but a semi-staged performance went ahead at the Biwako Hall in 2022.
 In 2024 it was performed with soprano Sunagawa Ryōko in the title role at the Biwako Hall with the Japan Century Symphony Orchestra, Sapporo Concert Hall Kitara with the Sapporo Symphony Orchestra, and Yamagin Kenmin Hall with the Yamagata Symphony Orchestra.
-In 2026 it is to receive its UK première at Opera Holland Park in collaboration with the Yachiyo-za theatre in Kumamoto Prefecture.